In this guide, you will find out how to set up OpenVPN protocol which is supported by Synology 6.2 NAS to connect to Surfshark.

 This tutorial applies to Synology DSM 6.0+ versions.

-At first, you will need to get Surfhark service credentials.
+At first, you will need to get Surfshark service credentials.
 Those are the credentials, different from the ones that you use to log in to our website or the app.
-To find them, go to the login page of our website, here https://account.surfshark.com/ and log in.
+To find them, go to the login page of our website here and log in.

-Once you log in, go to Devices -> Manual, scroll down to the bottom of the page.
-You will find your service credentials there.
+Once you log in, go to VPN -> Manual setup -> Router.
+Select the Credentials tab where you will find your service credentials there.

 1. First of all, login to your Synology NAS and select Control Panel.